pghvlaans/sbotools/man-md/sbohints.1.md

 **-l\|\--list**

 List the current blacklist and all optional dependency requests.
-If a blacklisted script has optional dependency requests, the user is notified.
+If a blacklisted script has optional dependency requests or is requested as an optional depenedency, the user is notified.

 **-q\|\--query**